Date of Last Revision

 Dr. Rebecca Erickson

 Delgado, Aryene; Garner, Douglas; and Langhals, Nicole, "Relationship among Motivation, Emotion Regulation, and Psychological Well-being of Sophomore and Senior Level Nursing Students" (2016).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 229.

 Educational Sociology Commons, Industrial and Organizational Psychology Commons, Occupational and Environmental Health Nursing Commons, Other Nursing Commons, Other Psychology Commons, Other Sociology Commons, Psychiatric and Mental Health Nursing Commons, Public Health and Community Nursing Commons, Social Psychology Commons, Work, Economy and Organizations Commons